How to Elope in Glacier National Park

 Depending on the number of people at your ceremony, you may be assigned (and be paying for) park rangers to make sure your guests are respecting the rules of the park.
 Some of the rules that apply to weddings and elopements are: no decorations, playing of instruments or amplified sound or tossing anything (throwing rice/birdseed/other non-native seeds aren’t permitted, among others) for your processional.
 The only flowers allowed are your bouquets, boutonnieres, and corsages.

-5. get an officiant (or a friend or family member)
+Book and Officiant (or a friend or family member!)

 According to Montana marriage laws, anyone can be ordained to officiate your wedding.
 Here is the link to become ordained in the state of Montana.
 You will need two witnesses to sign your marriage license.
 If you are eloping solo, Jake and I would be happy to sign it for you.
 It’s that extra special bond between us aaaand we’re here for it!